First off; hey it’s my first book review on this blog! Woohoo! Look, I do more than complain about Game of Thrones and worship Marvel films!

 Like c’mon?!
 I was there, living and breathing this world immediately.
 And it doesn’t let up from there.
 I am well and truly investing in Sam Sykes’ other books, because damn, his style just clicks for me.
 He has the comedic style and timing of authors such as Nicholas Eames, but still manages to effortlessly drop little pearls of cynical wisdom akin to the likes of Joe Abercrombie (and if there’s one author I love, it’s Joe Abercrombie.)

 Our story opens with Sal captured by The Glorious Revolution, a military nation reminiscent of the Soviet Union, and under interrogation by Governor-Militant Tretta Stern.
-It is here Sal begins to tell her story, and we jump between the present day and Tretta’s third person narration, to Sal’s first person narrative as she recounts the details of the past that led up to her capture.
+It is here Sal begins to tell her story, and we jump between Tretta’s third person narration, to Sal’s first person narrative as she recounts the details of the past that led up to her capture.
 There’s perhaps just over half a dozen chapters from Tretta’s POV, but she still feels like a fully realised character, a protagonist in her own right, which I find rather remarkable.
 Usually these are the parts of a book I would either skim read (I know, sacrilege!), or would just slow up my reading of a book entirely as I put it down at these regular break points.
 But for Seven Blades?
 This was not an issue.
 Sal’s witty banter was still there, but seeing it from the outside added an extra layer to her, especially as Tretta began to see through the thin veneer of bravado that Sal exudes.

 But, naturally, Sal’s story is the meat of this book (and it is a meaty book, coming in at just under 700 pages).
 When it began, I had set myself up for a story of mages, outlaws, and a lot of bloodshed.
 What I didn’t expect was a story of PTSD, sorrow, and a whole lot of love.
 Sal is exactly my kind of hero.
 The kind you want to just grab and shake really hard, tell them to get over themselves, tell them to stop being such a selfish shit and do the right thing for once in their fucking lives.
 But you know they won’t, and that’s the broken beauty of Sal the Cacophony.
 She is fundamentally broken, and no matter how hard you want it to happen, she never fixes herself.
 Sal doesn’t particularly grow or change in this novel, and that’s alright.
 Not every character has to become a different person by the end of their story, not everyone is Ebenezer Scrooge.
 Sal reflects the reality of life.
 Real people don’t just change.
 Some people can’t be fixed.